thnlsn/world-clock/README.md

 ## About The Project

 Hello!
 This is my world clock.
-It is a live animated analog clock made with pure CSS (via Sass) with added buttons to change the timezone.
-It was originally built for a job interview take-home project, but I've since streamlined and continued work on it.
+It is a live animated analog clock of your local time made with pure CSS (via Sass).
+It was originally built for a job interview take-home project, but I've since streamlined it and added timezone functionality.

 ## Live Link: [https://thnlsn.github.io/world-clock/](https://thnlsn.github.io/world-clock/)